 b.
 Goats are on hoods

 Goats, Hens and other household animals will never forget their first ride on a motor-bike, tractor, bus or truck.
-Dear animals, please forgive the care-taker for placing you in the roof of a bus because he didn’t own or even have enough money to spare a seat for you.
-He tried to change the conductors mind but nobody in the bus wanted an animal sitting beside them when the hood costs near to nothing.
+Dear animals, please forgive the care-taker for placing you on the roof of a bus because he didn’t own or even have enough money to spare a seat for you.
+He tried to change the conductor’s mind but nobody on the bus wanted an animal sitting beside them when the hood costs near to nothing.
 Some lives matter less than other and this is true to human nature.
 As such, you will be seeing goats on hoods.

 c.
 Monkeys for Change